datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 This will install your dataset ``DataLad-101`` into your room mate's home directory.
 Note that we have given this new dataset a description about its location as well.
-Note further that we have not provided a path to :command:`datalad clone`, and hence it installed the dataset under its original name in the current directory.
+Note further that we have not provided the optional destination path to :command:`datalad clone`, and hence it installed the dataset under its original name in the current directory.

 Together with your room mate, you go ahead and see what this dataset looks like.
 Before running the command, try to predict what you will see.